 Clean Fuels Program Regulations

 Credit generators are providers of clean fuels – fuels whose carbon intensity is lower than the standard for the gasoline or diesel they substitute for.
-Credit generators are not required to participate, but can choose to voluntarily participate if they want to generate credits for fuel they provide in Oregon.
+Credit generators are not required to participate but can choose to voluntarily participate if they want to generate credits for fuel they provide in Oregon.
 Examples include businesses that own electric charging stations, compressors for natural gas, dispensers for propane or producers of biogas.

 For more information about Air Quality call 503-229-5359 or email.